manju4ever/pandemix-ui/README.md

 *	Develop a calling facility within the application.
 Ex: if we detect any person was in contact with COVID-19 positive person in past 14days, we would like to alert him by providing in app calling facility.
 By this we can achieve the highest security level, by not collecting any information (phone number, email id) from the user.

-This is implemented through react-native.
-The Android build is ready and IoS build will be ready soon.
+This is implemented ijn react-native.
+The Android build is ready and iOS build will be released soon.